NaiduMarineni/CSCE625-Self-Evaluation-Portal-v2.0/README.md

 The code is deployed to heroku and running at - https://arcane-reef-17079.herokuapp.com/ .

-The app is also running at - https://shielded-dusk-40867.herokuapp.com/ (Professor Dr DUncan Walker's Heroku account).
+The app is also running at - https://shielded-dusk-40867.herokuapp.com/ (Professor Dr Hank Walker's Heroku account).